 He was appointed Mayor of Little Havana in 2018.

-In early 2020, he became embroiled in a controversy with Gente de Zona that sparked significant criticism from his Cuban fans, as well as statements from some Cuban artists against him.
-The group Gente de Zona, which resides in Miami but performs in Cuba with the approval of the Cuban government, publicly acknowledged Miguel Díaz Canel as their president during one of their performances, and also had Raúl Guillermo Rodríguez Castro, the grandson and head of personal security for the Cuban leader Raúl Castro, on stage with them.
-This ignited considerable outrage within the Cuban exile community, which severely questioned the stance of the two members of the duo residing in the United States, even going so far as to contemplate the revocation of their permanent Green Card residency.
+In early 2020, he became involved in a controversy with Gente de Zona that sparked significant criticism from his Cuban fans, as well as statements from some Cuban artists against him.
+The group Gente de Zona, based in Miami but performing in Cuba with the government's approval, had publicly acknowledged Miguel Díaz Canel as their president during one of their performances.
+Additionally, they shared the stage with Raúl Guillermo Rodríguez Castro, the grandson and personal security chief of the Cuban ruler Raúl Castro.
+This ignited considerable anger within the Cuban exile community, which harshly questioned the stance of the two members of the duo residing in the United States, leading to even discussions about the potential withdrawal of their permanent Green Card residency.

-The reaction from the Cuban exile community was swift, leading to the cancellation of the duo's performance at the New Year's Eve concert in 2019, which was held at Bayfront Park in Miami, where they were set to perform alongside others, including Pitbull, who took the opportunity to send his regards to the Cuban duo by stating that “music is music and politics is politics.”
+The reaction from the Cuban exile community was swift, leading to the cancellation of the duo's performance at the New Year's concert in 2019 held at Bayfront Park in Miami, where they were set to perform alongside others, including Pitbull, who took the opportunity to send his regards to the Cuban duo, stating that "music is music and politics is politics."

-A flood of accusations was directed at the singer, who later acknowledged in an interview that he might not have even been aware of the extent of what lay beneath when he greeted Randy and Alexander during his performance.
-Pitbull apologized and assured that he is fully integrated and aware of the needs of the Cuban exile community, and that his role will continue to be one of unification.
+A flood of accusations was directed at the singer, who later admitted in an interview that he might not have even been aware of the magnitude of what was happening when he greeted Randy and Alexander during his performance.
+Pitbull apologized and stated that he is fully engaged and aware of the needs of the Cuban exile community and that his role will continue to be one of unity.

-He has a record label, Mr. 305 Records, with which Cuban singer Lenier Mesa signed in August 2020.
-He had previously collaborated in 2019 with the American artist on the song "Me quedaré contigo" alongside Ne-Yo and El Micha, a track included in Pitbull's tenth album, Libertad 548.
+He has a record label, Mr. 305 Records, with which he signed in August 2020 the Cuban singer Lenier Mesa, who had previously collaborated in 2019 with the American artist on the song "Me quedaré contigo" alongside Ne-Yo and El Micha, a track that Pitbull included in his tenth album, Libertad 548.

-In August 2020, the Cuban singer Yomil announced that Pitbull, along with the popular DJ IamChino, would be preparing a special tribute for El Dany, a well-known member of the Cuban duo Yomil y El Dany, who passed away in Havana on July 18, 2020.
+In August 2020, the Cuban singer Yomil announced that Pitbull would be preparing a special tribute together with the popular DJ IamChino for El Dany, a well-known member of the Cuban duo Yomil y El Dany, who passed away in Havana on July 18, 2020.